Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-Usually, a blog reader would have to click on a link that has a blogger’s unique code embedded in it, and then purchase an item within a certain time frame in order for the blogger to get paid.
+Usually, a blog reader would have to click on a link that has a blogger’s unique code embedded in it, and then purchase an item within a certain time frame for the blogger to get paid.

-There’s a lot that’s good and a lot that’s bad about affiliate marketing.
-One thing that’s great is that bloggers generally earn commissions on the sale total.
-So, if you click on a link for a book, then end up buying a tv (or both), the blogger can get a commission on everything.
-Another great thing is that bloggers can make sales long after writing articles that promote the links, so long as people are still reading the article and buying the recommended products.
+One thing that’s great about affiliate marketing is that bloggers generally earn commissions on the sale total.
+So, if you click on a link for a book, and then end up buying a TV (or both), the blogger can get a commission on everything you purchase, not just the book.
+Another great thing is that bloggers can make sales long after writing articles that promote the links.

 Related Post: The One Affiliate Marketing Platform Every Creator Should Join